Anglo-Soviet Agreement: Text

-Subsequent events
+Effect

+With the signing of the agreement, the UK and Soviet Union formally became allies against Germany.
+Winston Churchill stated, "It is of course an alliance and the Russian people are now our allies."

 The Arctic convoys from Britain to the Soviet Union began the following month as did the joint Anglo-Soviet invasion of Iran which opened up a supply route to the USSR.
-Rezā Shāh was removed from power and the new Shah, Crown Prince Mohammad Reza Pahlavi, signed a Tripartite Treaty Alliance with Britain and the Soviet Union in January 1942, to aid in the allied war effort in a non-military way.
+In Iran, Rezā Shāh was removed from power and the new Shah, Crown Prince Mohammad Reza Pahlavi, signed a Tripartite Treaty Alliance with Britain and the Soviet Union in January 1942 to aid the allied war effort in a non-military way.

+The two principles of the agreement, a commitment to mutual assistance and renunciation of a separate peace, mirrored the first two resolutions of the Declaration of St James's Palace with other Allies, which formed the basis of the Declaration by United Nations signed in January 1942.

-The agreement was broadened to include a political alliance by the Anglo-Soviet Treaty of 1942.
+The agreement was broadened by the Anglo-Soviet Treaty of 1942 to include a political alliance lasting 20 years.

 Reactions

 According to Lynn Davis, the United States perceived the agreement to mean that the Soviet Union intended to support the postwar re-establishment of independence of Poland, Czechoslovakia and Yugoslavia.